Generalized symmetry enriched criticality in (3+1)d: SU(N)/ZN adjoint QCD: SET transition

 \subsection{\texorpdfstring{$\mathbb{Z}_N$}{ZN} topological order}

-For positive $m$, after integrating out the fermions, the gapped phase at low energies is pure $PSU(N)$ Yang-Mills theory at $\theta=0$.
+For positive $m$, after integrating out the fermions, the gapped phase at low energies is pure $PSU(N)$ gauge theory at $\theta=0$.
 As discussed in Section~\ref{sec: PSU(N) gauge theory}, the 't Hooft loop $\mathcal{T}(\gamma)$ has a perimeter law in this phase.
-Because all magnetic charges are deconfined, the full $\mathbb{Z}_N$ magnetic one-form symmetry is spontaneously broken in this phase.
+Because all magnetic charges are deconfined, the full $\mathbb{Z}_N$ magnetic one-form symmetry is spontaneously broken.
 The low energy physics is described by BF theory at level $N$, Eq.~\eqref{eq: BF theory}.

 Since charge $N$ monopoles are screened, this phase may be viewed as a condensate of charge $N$ monopoles, analogous to a superconductor.
 The analogue of an Abrikosov vortex is an electric flux tube, which is associated with the Wilson surface operator $\mcu(\Sigma)$ for $b_{\mu\nu}$.
-The magnetic monopoles experience a dual Aharanov-Bohm effect when they are adiabatically transported around an electric flux tube, as captured by the correlation function,
+A magnetic monopole experiences a dual Aharanov-Bohm effect when it is adiabatically transported around an electric flux tube, as captured by the correlation function,

 where $\Phi(\gamma,\Sigma)$ is the linking number of the loop $\gamma$ and surface $\Sigma$ in spacetime.